 The board has adopted a written policy for approval of transactions between AVANGRID and its directors, director nominees, executive officers, greater than 5% beneficial owners, and each of their respective immediate family members, where the amount involved in the transaction exceeds or is expected to exceed \$120,000 in a single calendar year and the related party has or will have a direct or indirect interest in the transaction.
 A copy of this policy, the related party transaction policy, is available on the company's website at www.avangrid.com.
-The policy provides that the audit and compliance committee reviews all transactions subject to the policy (other than transactions between AVANGRID and/or one of its subsidiaries, on the one hand, and Iberdrola, S.A. and/or its affiliates, on the other hand, which are subject to review by the unaffiliated committee pursuant to the Shareholder Agreement) and determines whether or not to approve or ratify those transactions.
-In addition, the audit and compliance committee has delegated authority to the chair of the audit and compliance committee to pre-approve or ratify transactions under certain circumstances.
-The policy prohibits any director from participating in any review, discussion, consideration or approval of any transaction subject to the policy for which such director or his or her family member is a related party, except that such director is required to provide all material information concerning the interested transaction to the audit and compliance committee.
-In reviewing transactions subject to the policy, the audit and compliance committee, or the chair of the audit and compliance committee, considers among other factors it deems approximate:
+The policy provides that the audit and compliance committee reviews all transactions subject to the policy (other than transactions between AVANGRID and/or one of its subsidiaries, on the one hand, and Iberdrola, S.A. and/or its affiliates, on the other hand, which are subject to review by the unaffiliated committee pursuant to the Shareholder Agreement) and determines whether or not to approve or ratify those transactions under certain circumstances.
+The policy prohibits any director from participating in any review, discussion, consideration, or approval of any transaction subject to the policy for which such director or his or her family member is a related party, except that such director is required to provide all material information concerning the interested transaction to the audit and compliance committee.
+In reviewing transactions subject to the policy, the audit and compliance committee, or the chair of the audit and compliance committee, as applicable, considers among other factors it deems approximate: